MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/android/androidx-migration.md

 Google created a migration process called the Jetifier with AndroidX.
 The Jetifier inspects the jar bytecode during the build process and remaps Support Library references, both in app code and in dependencies, to their AndroidX equivalent.

-In a Xamarin.Forms app, the jar dependencies must be migrated to AndroidX similar to an Android Java app.
+In a Xamarin.Forms app, just as in an Android Java app, the jar dependencies must be migrated to AndroidX.
 However, the Xamarin bindings must also be migrated to point to the correct, underlying jar files.
 Xamarin.Forms added support for automatic AndroidX migration in version 4.5.

 For more information about AndroidX, see [AndroidX overview](https://developer.android.com/jetpack/androidx) on developer.android.com.

-## Automatic Migration in Xamarin.Forms
+## Automatic migration in Xamarin.Forms

-To automatically migrate to AndroidX, your project must:
+To automatically migrate to AndroidX, a Xamarin.Forms project must:

 - Target Android API version 29 or greater.
 - Use Xamarin.Forms version 4.5 or greater.